yaxu/icfp24/src/icfp.md

 ![](../figures/fig9.pdf)\

-The easiest workaround for this issue is to take care that continuous patterns are contained within discrete ones.
-In practice, this can be taken care of in the design of the combinator library, and is not something that the end-user programmer needs to worry about.
+This is a rather thorny issue, but in practice, finding the right order of application is taken care of in the design of the DSL, and is not something that the end-user programmer needs to worry about.

 \appendix